smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-3.md

 Environmental issues are infrequent and less impactful.
 We know well in advance if there maybe issues in the future and can address them proactively.
-Working together with our clients we understand what is happening in the environments and can accomodate larger changes.
+Working together with our clients we understand what is happening in the environments and can accommodate larger changes.
 Environments do not impact each other with regular activity.

 The biggest change has been how our stakeholders view the whole process.
 Once